 My brain is suffering from information overflow.
-Whether it's a shared document I’m reading to get background information, a meeting I’m attending to brainstorm or a webinar I’m dialling in to, there’s content everywhere!
+Whether it's a shared document I’m reading to get background information, a meeting I’m attending to brainstorm or a webinar I’m dialing in to, there’s content everywhere!
 People love producing content these days.
 I find it both a blessing and a curse and I’ll tell you why.

 When it comes to content that you actually want to consume, many times it’s just missing the right angle to make the abstract tangible.
 It’s missing the context.
 So as I start this mini-series now, I am proclaiming that if content was king in another time, context is queen.